opnsense/docs/source/manual/how-tos/wireguard-client.rst

     There is no need to configure IPs on the interface.
 The tunnel address(es) specified in the Local configuration for your WireGuard server will be automatically assigned to the interface once WireGuard is restarted

 - **Save** the interface configuration and then click **Apply changes**
-- Restart WireGuard - you can do this by turning it off and on under :menuselection:`VPN --> WireGuard --> General`
+- Restart WireGuard - you can do this by turning it off and on under :menuselection:`VPN --> WireGuard --> General` (click **Apply** after both unchecking and checking the checkbox)

 ..
 Tip::